 Resolved remunerations not yet payable

-The Company has resolved on a one-off remuneration of SEK 300,000 to be paid to a member of the senior management in order to retain competence of importance to the Company.
+The Company has resolved on a one-off remuneration of up to EUR 50,000 to be paid to a member of the senior management subject to a successful integration of the Restel hotels.
 The remuneration is payable in 2018.